Heliot Ramos Preview, Player Props: Giants vs. Reds

 - The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 19th in the league.

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.74).
+- The Reds' 4.74 team ERA ranks 25th among all MLB pitching staffs.

-- The Reds give up the fourth-most home runs in baseball (183 total, 1.4 per game).
+- Reds pitchers combine to surrender 183 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The left-hander last pitched on Wednesday against the Los Angeles Angels, when he went four innings, allowing three earned runs while giving up five hits.
+- In his last appearance on Friday, the left-hander went six scoreless innings against the Arizona Diamondbacks while surrendering six hits.

-- The 24-year-old has an ERA of 3.16, with 9.8 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .221 batting average against him.
+- In 18 games this season, the 25-year-old has an ERA of 4.08, with 8 strikeouts per nine innings.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.